jsecurity101/jekyll-uno/_posts/2019-04-14-Syncing-into-the-Shadows.markdown

 ## DCShadow Analytics:

-Below you can find the data relationships I have discussed above in a table format for the DCShadow technqiue.
+Below you can find the data relationships I have discussed above in a table format for the DCShadow technique.

 | Event ID | Event Name | Log Provider | Audit Category | Audit Sub-Category | ATT&CK Data Source |
 |---------|---------|----------|----------|---------|-----|